Uncharted Waters: A Guide to the Jones ActBy Jad J. Stepp, In Maritime Law, 0 Comments

 - Failure to maintain the vessel’s seaworthiness

-Jones Act Compensation
+Jones Act Compensation in Houston, TX

 There are three types of compensation that the Jones Act can provide for an injured worker: loss of earnings, medical expenses, and pain and suffering.